DanielWang2029/Comp_Sci-496-Final-Report/README.md

   <img width="480" height="270" src="images\Slide15.JPG">
 </p>

-In addition the above application, I proposed two other potential usages for Isotropic PCA in my presentation: unit-sensitive datasets and PCA replacement in ML algorithms.
-Since Isotropic PCA is affine invariant, it could, for example, generate unified solution on datasets that have different representation in different nations (regardless of units), which better unites scientific finding and their applications around the world.
+In addition the those application, I proposed two other potential usages for isotropic PCA in my presentation: unit-sensitive datasets and PCA replacement in ML algorithms.
+Since isotropic PCA is affine invariant, it could, for example, generate unified solution on datasets that have different representation in different nations (regardless of units), which better unites scientific finding and their applications around the world.
 Isotropic PCA could also acts as a replacement of PCA in many ML algorithms.
 Many modern ML algorithms involve an initial PCA of dataset at the beginning.
 Isotropic PCA could potentially replace those PCA to achieve better separation effects or even advanced affine invariant ML methods.

 ### 4.2 Future Research directions

 One of the brilliances of isotropic PCA is that it finds a way to identify directions to partition components without accessing any labels.
 This is intuitively hard because normal PCA provide no additional information after isotropy/isotropic transformation.
 In this identification process, we could find high correlation between the design of reweighting step and the discussion of symmetry: if mixing weights are equal, the mean would not shift due to symmetry, then the reweighted 2nd moment would reveal the intermean direction; Otherwise the heavier component would lies closer to the center and the mean shift gives us the direction to partition components, all of which are cleverly designed.
-In addition, normal PCA might fail for mixture of arbitrary Gaussians due to affine variance. isotropic PCA successfully solves such issue and made possible to learn noisy distributions with their parameters and perform agnostic learning.
+In addition, normal PCA might fail for mixture of arbitrary Gaussians due to affine variance.
+Isotropic PCA successfully solves such issue and made possible to learn noisy distributions with their parameters and perform agnostic learning.

 Future research on isotropic PCA and affine invariant clustering could focus on the performance of isotropic PCA.
-Although the authors claim that isotropic PCA have an advantage for isotropic data inputs, the exact increase on performances and quantitative comparison between isotropic PCA and other models are yet to be discovered/calculated.
+Although authors claim that isotropic PCA have an advantage for isotropic data inputs, the exact increase on performances and quantitative comparison between isotropic PCA and other models are yet to be discovered/calculated.
 We could also perform additional calculation on the worse case for isotropic PCA as Brubaker and Vempala has several assumptions they deemed as ideal.
 In addition, future research could be conducted on the replacement for PCA in ML models.
 According to the authors, such replacement could increase the scope of techniques for clustering and potentially promote the performance of specific existing methods.
 On the application side, I would also like to see isotropic PCA performed on real datasets, especially unit-sensitive ones that I proposed earlier, and provide a new perspective on clustering.

 ## 5. Mathematical Details